 “Things that slow down the process are either a lack of promptness from the buyer or a lack of communication from the lender on what’s needed,” Lerner says.

+- Gather necessary paperwork.
 Start gathering bank statements, tax forms, and pay stubs during the house hunt for a truly expedited process.
 Respond promptly when your loan officer requests additional information for the underwriter.

+- Keep in contact with your loan officer.
 Hackett also recommends keeping an open line of communication with your loan officer about employment, especially in the current economic environment.
 Lenders now check your job to see if it’s considered an essential service.
 If it’s not, they may do more frequent checks throughout underwriting to make sure you haven’t been furloughed or laid off.

 “As a home buyer, you’re required to report a status change to your employment,” Hackett says.
 “But it’s easier if people are transparent and up front if they have any relevant information; plus they feel more control of the process.”